 Most research manipulates violent content by assigning participants to play a violent or nonviolent game.
 However, violent and nonviolent games are often very different, usually belonging to very different genres with very different rules of play.
 For example, violent games are often shooter or fighting games, while nonviolent games are often racing, puzzle, or sports games.
 Therefore, while tested games do differ in their violent content, they are also different in their gameplay, presenting a possible confound.

 Researchers have attempted several ways to account for these potential differences.
 First, one might conduct a pilot test, collecting ratings of some potential confounds and hoping not to observe any significant differences between the games.
 This approach is flawed in that small-sample pilot studies cannot provide substantial evidence for the null hypothesis, even if they yield nonsignificant p-values (Hilgard, Engelhardt, Bartholow, & Rouder, 2017).
 Another approach is to apply the potential confounds as covariates.
 This approach has two flaws.
 First, if the confound does cause aggression, and the confound is measured with error, residual variance will remain in the model.
 This residual variance will lead to an overestimated effect of violence alone.
-Second, covariates may not represent confounds, but rather, meaningful consequences of violent content that mediate the relationship between violent content and aggressive outcomes.
+Second, covariates may not represent confounds, but rather meaningful consequences of violent content that mediate the relationship between violent content and aggressive outcomes.
 Applying these mediators as covariates would reduce the relationship between violent content and aggressive outcome and underestimate the effect.

 Because pilot tests and ANCOVA are not effective ways of balancing game stimuli, we take a more direct approach by modifying the content of a single video game.
 Rather than comparing two separate games, game modification allows the researcher to exercise control over the game contents.
-For example, a game can be modified so that the same level is played either with violent or nonviolent contents, but all other game parameters are kept the same (as demonstrated in (Carnagey & Anderson, 2005; Elson et al., 2015; Przybylski et al., 2014)).
-This approach allows manipulation of specific game features in much the same way that a researcher would manipulate features of a laboratory paradigm between conditions.
-Because all other game features are held constant, one can be more confident that the manipulated game feature is the active causal agent.
+For example, a game can be modified so that the same level is played either with violent or nonviolent contents, but all other game parameters are held constant (as demonstrated in (Carnagey & Anderson, 2005; Elson et al., 2015; Przybylski et al., 2014)).
+This approach allows manipulation of specific game features in much the same way that a researcher would manipulate features of a laboratory paradigm between conditions, permitting clearer inferences concerning the effects of the manipulated game feature.

 2D:4D Ratio